 Investors may purchase shares directly from the Fund in accordance with the instructions below.
 Investors will be assessed fees for returned checks and stop payment orders at prevailing rates charged by the Transfer Agent.
 The returned check and stop payment fee is currently \$5.
-Investors may buy and sell shares of the Fund through financial firms and their agents that have made arrangements with the Fund and are authorized to buy and sell shares of the Fund (collectively, "Financial Firms").
-Orders will be priced at the appropriate price next computed after it is received by a Financial Firm and accepted by the Fund.
-A Financial Firm may hold shares in an omnibus account in the Financial Firm's name or the Financial Firm may maintain individual ownership records.
-The Fund may pay the Financial Firm for maintaining individual ownership records as well as providing other shareholder services.
-In addition, while neither the Fund nor the Distributor imposes an initial sales charge, if you buy Class M Shares through certain Financial Firms they may directly charge you transaction or other fees in such amount as they may determine.
-Please consult your Financial Firm for additional information.
+Investors may buy and sell shares of the Fund through financial intermediaries and their agents that have made arrangements with the Fund and are authorized to buy and sell shares of the Fund (collectively, "Financial Intermediaries").
+Orders will be priced at the appropriate price next computed after it is received by a Financial Intermediary and accepted by the Fund.
+A Financial Intermediary may hold shares in an omnibus account in the Financial Intermediary's name or the Financial Intermediary may maintain individual ownership records.
+The Fund may pay the Financial Intermediary for maintaining individual ownership records as well as providing other shareholder services.
+Financial intermediaries may charge fees for the services they provide in connection with processing your transaction order or maintaining an investor's account with them.
+Investors should check with their Financial Intermediary to determine if it is subject to these arrangements.
 Financial Intermediaries are responsible for placing orders correctly and promptly with the Fund, forwarding payment promptly.
-Orders transmitted with a Financial Firm before the close of regular trading (generally 4:00 p.m., Eastern Time) on a day that the NYSE is open for business, will be priced based on the Fund's NAV next computed after it is received by the Financial Firm.
+Orders transmitted with a Financial Intermediary before the close of regular trading (generally 4:00 p.m., Eastern Time) on a day that the NYSE is open for business, will be priced based on the Fund's NAV next computed after it is received by the Financial Intermediary.